Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-This paper reviewed the most important and newest research trends on unsupervised SRL in DRL.
-From the literature, we identified four major classes of SRL methods: observation reconstruction, learning of latent MDP models, using priors, and contrastive learning.
+This paper reviewed the most important and newest research trends on unsupervised \acrshort{srl} in \acrshort{drl}.
+From the literature, we identified four major classes of \acrshort{srl} methods: observation encoding, learning of latent \acrshort{mdp} models, using priors, and contrastive learning.
 Moreover, we study how these methods are combined to develop more complex approaches.
-Eventually, we extended the review to include the advanced methods and applications of SRL.
+Eventually, we extended the review to include advanced methods and applications of \acrshort{srl}.

-Unsupervised representation learning has proven to be a crucial element of the best-performing DRL algorithms for improving sample efficiency, robustness, generalization, and interpretability.
+Unsupervised representation learning has proven to be a crucial element of the best-performing \acrshort{drl} algorithms for improving sample efficiency, robustness, generalization, and interpretability.
 Despite the progress in the field, many issues remain open for tackling complex real-world problems.

-The incorporation of prior knowledge and geometry, the exploitation and learning of symmetries, the quantification of the uncertainties, the generalization to different tasks, and the evaluation and interpretability of the representations are important problems to address in the future.
+For example, the incorporation of prior knowledge and geometry, the exploitation and learning of symmetries, the quantification of the uncertainties, the generalization to different tasks, and the evaluation and interpretation of the learned representations are important problems to address in the future.